vanyadelova/Youwe-task/README.md

 - **Navigate to a specific movie as to preview further details**
 - **Should be interactive to numerous resolutions**

-It is a SPA(Single Page Application) app to browse movies written in React-Redux.
+It is a SPA(Single Page Application) app made with React.
-The data is grabbed from the Movie DB - https://www.themoviedb.org/documentation/api.

 ## Run it locally 🖥
 ```bash